carlos-castillo-a/terraform-cloud/AWS/aws0002/README.md

-# Create S3 Bucket: aws0001
+# Create EC2: aws0002
-This project will be to create an S3 bucket that blocks public access
+This project will be to create an EC2 instance